saeedmaghdam/DynaLock/README.md

 > Create and manage locks dynamically in run-time in concurrent software

 DynaLock is a library to create and manage locks dynamically in run-time in concurrent software, DynaLock hides all concurrency complexities in distributed systems.
-DynaLock currently supports Monitor, Semaphore and AutoResetEvent.
+DynaLock currently supports Monitor, Semaphore, AutoResetEvent and ManualResetEvent.

 ## Important
-#### DynaLock is currecntly under development and only supports Monitor, Semaphore and AutoResetEvent.
+#### DynaLock is currecntly under development and only supports Monitor, Semaphore, AutoResetEvent and ManualResetEvent.
 #### In a very near future, new features will be added to DynaLock
 #### Please contribute in development!